AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

 Q5: Can I turn off comments on my post?

 A5: Yes.
-Select the three dots, then select Who can comment on your post.
+Select the three dots menu, then select Who can comment on your post.
 <br><br><br><br>

 # Troubleshooting